 the Quantum threat

-A number of Canada’s international peers have acknowledged this approaching threat and taken steps to respond.
-For example, in 2015 the United States National Security Agency announced its intention to migrate to quantum-resistant technologies.
+A number of Canada’s international peers have acknowledged this approaching threat and have taken steps to respond.
+For example, in 2015 the United States National Security Agency announced its intention to migrate to quantum-resistant technologies and has since published an FAQ to address questions regarding this computing power and their focus on it.